Life In Bordeaux: The Wrap Up

 St Émilion, Bordeaux

-Château Le Bon Pasteur, PomerolChâteau Le Bon Pasteur was one of the highlights for the group.
-Located in Pomerol, this Château is owned by none other than the world famous flying winemaker Michel Rolland.
-This highly regarded estate is very unassuming.
-We quickly learned that behind the humble-looking exterior lay new and modern technologies in wine-making that are paving the way for the future of wine.
-Michel’s son-in-law, the handsome and sassy David Lesage, hosted our visit.
-Château Le Bon Pasteur, PomerolWe enjoyed an extravagant lunch in the Rolland home, accompanied by flight after flight of wine, including samples from different vineyards for comparison.
-David kept the group highly entertained throughout our stay with his witty remarks and was a hit for all, especially the ladies.
-Over dessert we had the honour of meeting Michel’s wife, the sophisticated Dany, who came down to see what the hoopla was all about.
-This stop was hard to top.
+Château Le Bon Pasteur, PomerolChâteau Le Bon Pasteur was a highlight.
+Located in Pomerol, this highly regarded Château, owned by world famous flying winemaker Michel Rolland, is very unassuming.
+We quickly learned that behind the humble exterior lay new and modern technologies in wine-making that are paving the way for the future of wine.
+Michel’s son-in-law, David Lesage, hosted our visit.
+We enjoyed an extravagant lunch in the Rolland home, accompanied by comparison wine flights from different vineyards.
+We also had the honour of conversing and learning from Michel’s wife Dany.

-Château Cheval Blanc, St. ÉmilionAfter lunch we travelled the short distance (read: not long enough to calm the giggles) to the peak of Saint-Émilion, to the legendary Chateau Cheval Blanc.
-This property was purchased by the luxury goods group Moët Hennessy Louis Vuitton (LVMC) in 1998 and is considered, along with Chateau Pavie, to be one of the top two properties of this commune.
-Château Cheval Blanc, St. ÉmilionThe wines from Cheval Blanc, which are Cabernet Franc dominant rather than the classic Merlot based wines of its’ neighbours, are decadently opulant – fitting for its new owners.
-We toured the property and winery and left hoping that we will someday have the fortune (literally) to enjoy another glass of this wine.
+Château Cheval Blanc, St. ÉmilionAfter lunch we travelled the short distance to the peak of Saint-Émilion, to the legendary Château Cheval Blanc.
+This property was purchased by the luxury goods group Moët Hennessy Louis Vuitton (LVMC) in 1998 and is considered, along with Château Pavie, to be one of the top two properties of this commune.
+Château Cheval Blanc, St. ÉmilionThe wines from Cheval Blanc, which are Cabernet Franc dominant rather than the classic Merlot based wines of its’ neighbours, are quite opulent.

 Château Pavie, Saint-ÉmilionChâteau Pavie, classified as a Premier Grand Cru Classé (A) in Saint-Émilion is one of the most technically advanced wineries in Bordeaux.
 We spent our afternoon with Henrique da Costa, the winemaker and son in law to owner Gérard Perse.
 Since purchasing the winery in 1998, Perse has produced more modern-styled big, fruity wines, pleasuring the palate of the likes of Robert Parker Jr., who recently awarded some Pavie vintages with 100 points.
-A controversial property to say the least.
 Château Pavie, Saint-ÉmilionThese wines have a balance of remarkable power and polished finesse.
 The property embodies modernism, with state of the art equipment to handle the single plot fermentation, a barrel cellar that is both beautiful and efficient, a sophisticated sound system so classical music can soar through the winery, “talking” to the wines, and an art collection Christie’s would envy.

 Sauternes: How Sweet It Is

-Château Doisy-Védrines, Barsac, SauternesHow about a little Sauternes to kick-start your day?
-While on our trip of a lifetime in Bordeaux, we spent a day in the sub-region of Sauternes, home of the greatest sweet wines in the world.
+Château Doisy-Védrines, Barsac, SauternesWe spent a day in the sub-region of Sauternes, home of the greatest sweet wines in the world.
 We were welcomed at Château Doisy-Védrines by the owner Olivier Casteja for a tour the property and a lunch in his modest, 2-storey farmhouse.
 Doisy-Védrines is situated in Barsac, within the Sauternes appellation, and has been owned by the Casteja family for generations.
 Château Doisy-Védrines, Barsac, SauternesOlivier toured us through the vineyards, explaining the process with which they make their sweet wines.
 He highlighted their low yields, the effects of Botrytis rot on the grapes and the arduous hand-harvesting procedure that spans for weeks to months; each step essential to the final product.
 Our 5-course lunch was paired with Doisy wines, with vintages dating back to 1970.
 It was fascinating to experience how well the sweet wines paired with each course.
-And what a boost of energy!
-This sugar jolt left us all riding high for the rest of day.
-Next stop: d’Yquem.

 Château d’Yquem, SauternesThe iconic Château d’Yquem is considered to produce the finest dessert wine in the world.
 During this rare opportunity to tour the property, we learned about the laborious process of making this exceptional wine.
-Sauternes is produced by grapes which have been attacked by a fungus called Botrytis cinerea, also known as noble rot, that partially raisinates the grapes.
+Sauternes is produced by grapes which have been attacked by a fungus called Botrytis cinerea, also known as Noble Rot, that partially raisinates the grapes.
 Château Doisy-Védrines, Barsac, SauternesA unique combination of weather is required in order for noble rot to take form (cool misty mornings followed by warm dry afternoons) otherwise grey rot will develop, spoiling the grapes.
-Hand harvested one ugly grape at a time over multiple passes through the vineyard (up to 14 for d’Yquem), the production of this wine is not only painstaking, but also a gamble with nature, as some years, when the conditions are not ideal, no wine is produced.
+Hand harvested one grape at a time over multiple passes through the vineyard (up to 14 for d’Yquem), the production of this wine is not only painstaking, but also a gamble with nature, as some years, when the conditions are not ideal, no wine is produced.
 The wines are reflectively expensive.
 Château d’Yquem, SauternesHowever a good Sauternes is an experience like no other for the senses.
-This nectar is deep gold in colour, lusciously sweet yet zesty and fresh, with rich tropical and earthy aromas and flavours that linger in your mouth for a loooooong time.
+This nectar is deep gold in colour, lusciously sweet yet zesty and fresh, with rich tropical and earthy aromas and flavours that linger in your mouth for a very long time.

 Barrel Tasting In Burgundy